achubaeva/epidemiology-model/README.md

 # epidemiology-model-prj

 This model simulates the spread of the disease on a map of New York City.
 Our map is a 150x150 grid.

-THe model is based on the so-called SRI model.
+The model is based on the so-called SRI model.
 At any time step, each cell on the map can be in one of three states:

 S (susceptible): The cell is healthy and not infected.
 Displayed green on the map.
 R (resistant): The cell cannot be infected (in our case, that means the cell is dead).
 Displayed gray on the map.